projectwagomu/apgas/README.md

 Evolving programs can automatically respond to changes in the system load (e.g., CPU load) and thus autonomously start or remove places as needed.
 A heuristic based on the CPU load, [`GetCpuLoad`](src/main/java/apgas/impl/elastic/GetCpuLoad.java) is provided, along with a [dummy evolving application](src/main/java/agpas/imp/elastic/DummyEvolvingApplication.java) and a [test script](bin/testEvolvingDummyApplication.sh).
-Integration with job schedulers for evolving programs is currently under development.

 ## Requirements